-A recent study out of Virginia Tech University has not surprisingly found that teenage drivers are much more likely to drive distracted than older drivers with more driving experience.
+A recent study out of Virginia Tech University has not surprisingly found that teenage drivers are much more likely than older drivers to engage in dangerous distracted driving behaviors.

 Charlie Klauer, the group leader at the Institute’s Center for Vulnerable Road User Safety and the author of this study, states that “the increased rate of distraction among teen drivers is worrisome.”
 Notably, people between the ages of 15 to 20 years old make up only 6.5% of all drivers on the road — but account for 11.5% of all traffic deaths.